angelim/snowly/README.md

 ```

 If you're using the closure collector and can't see your requests firing up right away, try [manually flushing](https://github.com/snowplow/snowplow/wiki/Ruby-Tracker#54-manual-flushing) or change your emitter's buffer_size(number of events before flusing) to a lower value.

+In debug mode Snowly always renders the parsed contents of your requests.
+If you're using the javascript tracker, use the __post__ option to be able to read the response in your browser inspector.
+The js tracker implementation for __get__ requests works by changing an image src, so the inspector hides the response.

 ## JSON Schemas